-3.2 Characterization of photocured PGSA

-The polymerization of PGSA using UV light in the presence of the photoinitiator 2-dimethoxy-2phenyl-acetophenone yields elastomeric networks.
-ATR-FTIR analysis of all photocured PGSA elastomers (Fig. 2C and D) showed typical absorption bands of hydroxyl (3500-3200 cm-1) and ester groups (1800-1600 cm-1) in the polymer backbone, as was observed for thermally cured PGS.
-The broad peak at 3475 cm-1 is assigned to hydrogen bonded hydroxyl groups, likely from free hydroxyl groups which are not modified by acryloyl chloride.
-The formation of a polymer network after photocuring of PGSA was confirmed by the increase of the band at 2930 cm-1, corresponding to the vibration of alkyl groups, and the elimination of the band at 1375 cm^{-1} , known to be associated with acrylate groups 23.
+3.2.
+Characterization of Photocured PGSA.
+The polymerization of PGSA using UV light in the presence of the photoinitiator 2-dimethoxy-2-phenylacetophenone yields elastomeric networks.
+ATR-FTIR analysis of all photocured PGSA elastomers (Figure 2C,D) showed typical absorption bands of hydroxyl (3500-3200 cm-1) and ester (1800-1600 cm-1) groups in the polymer backbone, as was observed for thermally cured PGS.
+The broad peak at 3475 cm-1 is assigned to hydrogen-bonded hydroxyl groups, likely from free hydroxyl groups which are not modified by acryloyl chloride.
+The formation of a polymer network after photocuring of PGSA was confirmed by the increase of the band at 2930 cm-1, corresponding to the vibration of alkyl groups, and the elimination of the band at 1375 cm-1, known to be associated with acrylate groups.23

-The T_g of thermally cured PGS, photocured PGSA (DA= 0.31, 0.54) and photocured PGSA (DA= 0.34) containing 5% PEG diacrylate were respectively -28.1, -32.2, -31.1 and -31.4 °C. These results indicate that all polymers and copolymers are in a rubbery state at 37 °C.
+The $T{\rm g}$ values of thermally cured PGS, photocured PGSA (DA = 0.31, 0.54), and photocured PGSA (DA = 0.34) containing 5% PEG diacrylate were respectively -28.1, -32.2, -31.1, and -31.4 °C. These results indicate that all polymers and copolymers are in a rubbery state at 37 °C.

-Currently, the mechanical properties of thermally cured PGS and other similar polymers can be controlled by altering processing conditions, or by changing the molecular weight of the di-functional precursors ^{2,4}.
-The introduction of acrylate groups into the pre-polymer facilitated an additional level of control.
-Specifically, the Young's modulus and ultimate tensile strength of the photocured PGSA were linearly proportional to the DA (Fig. 3A and B) and no permanent deformations were observed after mechanical testing.
-The mechanical properties of the photocured PGSA spanned from soft to relatively stiff as determined by the tensile Young's modulus of the polymer, which varied from 0.05 MPa (DA= (0.17) to 1.38 MPa (DA= 0.54).
-This demonstrates the potential to achieve the mechanical compliance of for instance the peripheral nerve, which has a Young's modulus of approximately 0.45 MPa25.
-The ultimate tensile strength ranged from 0.05 MPa to 0.50 MPa (Fig. 3B) whereas the strain to failure of photocured PGSA ranged from 170% to 47.4% with increasing DA (Fig. 3A).
+Currently, the mechanical properties of thermally cured PGS and other similar polymers can be controlled by altering the processing conditions or by changing the molecular weight of the difunctional precursors.^{2,4} The introduction of acrylate groups into the prepolymer facilitated an additional level of control.
+Specifically, Young's modulus and the ultimate tensile strength of the photocured PGSA were linearly proportional to the DA (Figure 3A,B), and no permanent deformations were observed after mechanical testing.
+The mechanical properties of the photocured PGSA spanned from soft to relatively stiff as determined by the tensile Young modulus of the polymer, which varied from 0.05 MPa (DA = 0.17) to 1.38 MPa (DA = 0.54).
+This demonstrates the potential to achieve the mechanical compliance of, for instance, the peripheral nerve, which has a Young modulus of approximately 0.45 MPa.25 The ultimate tensile strength ranged from 0.05 to 0.50 MPa (Figure 3B), whereas the strain to failure of photocured PGSA ranged from 170% to 47.4% with increasing DA (Figure 3A).

-The degree of swelling of the elastomeric networks in ethanol and water ranged from 50-70% and 8-12%, respectively, and did not change appreciably as a function of DA (Fig 3C).
+The degree of swelling of the elastomeric networks in ethanol and water ranged from 50% to 70% and from 8% to 12%, respectively, and did not change appreciably as a function of the DA (Figure 3C).
 The high degree of swelling in ethanol facilitates removal of unreacted monomers (sol content) or potential incorporation of specific factors.
 The low degree of swelling in water may help to maintain the mechanical properties once implanted.
-The sol content of the polymer decreased from 40% to <10% by increasing the DA from 0.20 to 0.54 (Fig. 3C).
-This is likely due to the increasing number of new crosslinks between the polymer chains.
-The high sol content, which was achieved with a lower DA, may be unfavorable for in situ polymerization where unreacted acrylated macromers would diffuse into the surrounding tissue.
-The mechanical properties however, are linearly proportional to the DA and are correlated to the formation of new crosslinks within the polymer network and not to the unreacted macromers in the network.
+The sol content of the polymer decreased from 40% to <10% by increasing the DA from 0.20 to 0.54 (Figure